jeffpar/pcjs/blog/_posts/2023/2023-03-07-decompression-depression.md

 In 1986, Phil Katz ("PK") was a software developer who saw an opportunity to make a faster version of `ARC`, apparently by taking the original source code and rewriting key portions in assembly language.
 He formed the company **PKware** and released his version as two separate programs: `PKARC` to create and update archives, and `PKXARC` to extract files from them.

 And he didn't stop there.
 You may have noticed in my MS-DOS 3.20 example that `ARC` chose from a variety of storage methods, such as "packing", "crunching", and "squeezing".  `ARC` would choose whichever method was appropriate for a particular file.
-Katz went a step farther, and with the introduction of `PKXARC` version 3.4 (dated 12-15-86), added "squashing".
+Katz went a step farther, and with the release of `PKARC` version 2.0 and `PKXARC` version 3.4 (both dated 12-15-86), added "squashing".

 Unfortunately, "squashing" created a lot of confusion, because it meant any `.ARC` archive that contained "squashed" files was unusable by *any* version of `ARC`, as well as earlier versions of `PKARC` and `PKXARC`.
-And even if there was precedent for this (if, for example, either of `ARC`'s "crunching" or "squeezing" methods had been added after `ARC`'s initial release), the large number of `.ARC` files in circulation at the time made this change *much* more problematic.
+And even if there was precedent for this (if, for example, either of `ARC`'s "crunching" or "squeezing" methods had been added after `ARC`'s initial release), the large number of `.ARC` files being circulated at the time made this change *much* more problematic.

 Compounding matters were questions of whether PKware had violated SEA's copyrights or trademarks, including the use of SEA's source code without permission.
 PKware also started running ads, like the April 1988 PC Tech Journal ad shown below, which reportedly infuriated SEA.
 A [lawsuit](http://www.bbsdocumentary.com/library/CONTROVERSY/LAWSUITS/SEA/) ensued, and while a settlement was ultimately reached, PKware simply pivoted to a different to a new archive format (`.ZIP`) and a new set of utilities (`PKZIP` and `PKUNZIP`).
 The ZIP era was born, and the ARC era gradually came to an end.